agsb/milliForth-RiscV/README.md

 vide [Changes](https://github.com/agsb/milliForth-RiscV/blob/main/docs/Changes.md)
 and [Notes](https://github.com/agsb/milliForth-RiscV/blob/main/docs/Notes.md)

+Any Forth system depends on the I/O functions and executable and linkable format (ELF) of the host system.

+The problem is reach a minimal code forth engine for RISCV ISA.

 This is an implementation of MilliForth (sector-forth) concept for RISCV ISA, using [Minimal Indirect Thread Code](https://github.com/agsb/agsb.github.io/blob/main/The_words_in_MTC_Forth.v4.pdf).